- How AIP is Different than Keto or Grain-Free

 This isn’t as expensive as it sounds, because I am simply suggesting that you utilize one of your most valuable resources: your children!

 A few years ago, I realized that although I was teaching moms all over the world to cook healthier food, I had to completely forgotten to teach the same important life skills to my children.
-I decided to do it in a big way, and the Kids Cook Real Food eCourse was born.
+I decided to do it in a big way, and my online kids cooking lessons were born.

 One of my happy benefits is that when the kids have the skills, they can truly help out and decrease my time stuck in the kitchen.
 Plus, our time is made more valuable when we are together because we are able to connect on a deeper level and communicate about life without the distraction of screens.

 My kids are all able to contribute, particularly the 10 and 13-year-olds.
 They can pretty much do anything I can do with a chef’s knife.
 Our seven-year-old graduated to a sharp paring knife this summer, so he can handle smaller, softer items like mushrooms, pickles, cucumbers, and zucchini.

 Speaking of zucchini, zoodles are awesome for high-fat, low-carb diets where you need to increase your vegetables unless you want to spend all of your income on meat.